Getting your child vaccinated from an early age helps protect them against serious infections now and in the future.

 What to tell your vaccination service provider

-• has a bleeding disorder
+• Has a chronic illness, bleeding disorder or no functioning spleen

 Catch ups